How to tell the difference between a frog and a toad

 Whether you see frogs and toads as fascinating amphibians or slimy creatures that you don’t want to touch, they are highly beneficial residents of our gardens and munch their way through many slugs, snails, insects and other garden pests.

 They live in a variety of damp habitats ranging from wood piles, stone piles, grassland, woodland and any other suitable hiding place that’s moist.
+Wildlife World has also designed the Frogilo, offering cooling respite during the summer and a safe, weatherproof home in the winter.

 Threats to British frogs